Patterson–Gimlin film: Bill Munns

 Bill Munns, retired, was a special effects and make-up artist, cameraman, and film editor.
 He argues that Universal and Disney were not the most knowledgeable studios to consult with.
 He says that Fox, MGM, and special effects artist Stuart Freeborn in England, "who had just completed his groundbreaking ape suits for 2001: A Space Odyssey", would have been preferable.

 Munns started posting his online analysis of the film in 2009 and summarizing it in the online Munns Report.
 In 2013 he and Jeff Meldrum co-authored three papers in Meldrum's online magazine, Relict Hominoid Inquiry.
-In 2014, Munns self-published When Roger Met Patty, a 488-page book incorporating material from those articles that analyses the film and film subject from various perspectives.
+In 2014, Munns self-published When Roger Met Patty, a 488-page book incorporating material from those articles that analyzes the film and film subject from various perspectives.

 He argues the film depicts a non-human animal, not a man in a fur suit.
 He proposes a new diagnostic test of authenticity, at the armpit: natural concave skin fold vs. artificial vertical crease.
 Munns' analysis has been featured in an episode of the History Channel series MonsterQuest.